 Staffordshire Bull Terriers are an English breed that trace their history back to the late 1800s.
-Originally bred to be fierce bull baiters, the Staffordshire Bull Terriers of today are thankfully kept as pets and are a very popular breed around the world.
+Originally bred to be fierce bull baiters, the Staffordshire Bull Terriers have evolved and today are kept as pets.
+They are a very popular breed around the world.

 Prospective owners should take care to obtain their Staffordshire Bull Terriers from a reputable breeder.
-Because of their immense popularity, they are often sold by unreliable people.
-Therefore people should research breeders before picking a puppy.
-Staffordshire Bull Terriers are frequently found in shelters too, so adopting a puppy or adult from a neighborhood shelter can be a great way to find one of these breeds.
+Staffordshire Bull Terriers are frequently found in shelters, too, so adopting a puppy or adult from a neighborhood shelter can be a great way to find one of these breeds.

 Explore some Embark dogs that share Staffordshire Bull Terrier ancestry.